rust-lang/rfcs/text/0000-selfexhausting_iter_adapter.md

 # Implementation

 The `exhausting()` method should take the iterator by value.
-During iteration, `Exhausting` is a trivial wrapper that acts like `&mut Self`, meaning it implements all the Iterator traits that the contained iter implements and will always do external iteration.
+During iteration, `Exhausting` is a trivial wrapper that acts like `&mut Self`, meaning it implements all the Iterator traits that the contained iter implements.
 On drop, it runs `for _ in self {}`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation